Arhosseini77/machine_learning_2023/README.md

 Spring 2023 - University of Tehran

-Dr. A. Abolghasemi, Dr. Tavassolipour
+Dr. A. Dehaqani, Dr. Tavassolipour